 Higher overall returns

-Stable value is averaging returns of 1.91% as of March 2014, which is significantly above those offered by investments with similar levels of risk (such as money market funds).
+Stable value crediting rates are averaging 2.08% across all segments as of December 20202, which is significantly above those offered by investments with similar levels of risk (such as money market funds).
 Investors choose stable value because it is a safe place for them to keep a portion of money that they don’t want to expose to significant risk.

 No investment is risk-free, but for a safety-minded investor stable value is the obvious choice as it is one of the lowest-risk options available in defined contribution plans.
 Besides investing in an overall highly rated diversified portfolio of fixed income investments, stable value is protected by investment contracts from insurance companies and banks that protect investors from interest rate volatility and preserve principal.
-Stable value is one of the few investments that did not lose money for its investors during the market crash of 2008.
-In fact, it produced a positive return during 2008 which averaged 4.05%.
+Stable value is one of the few investments that did not lose money for its investors during the market crash of 2008 nor the COVID pandemic in 2020.

 Stable value has been around since the inception of defined contribution plans in 1974 and has been tried and tested by numerous market conditions.
-Through this it has remained a trusted capital preservation option used in 401(k), 457, 403(b), and 529 plans that accounts for over 12% of the $5.9 trillion defined contribution plan assets as of December 31, 2013.
+As with most investments, stable value has evolved over time as the industry has responded to feedback from plan sponsors on ways to improve stable value.
+Through this it has remained a trusted capital preservation option used by participants of all ages in 401(k), 457, 403(b), and 529 plans among others that accounts for over 10% of the $9 trillion defined contribution plan assets as of December 31, 2020.